p-hzamora/FluentValidation/docs/upgrading-to-10.md

 }
 ```

-When accessing the current property validator instance on a rule, you must now go via the `Current` property to get the component first.
+when accessing the current property validator instance on a rule, you must now go via the `Current` property to get the component first.

 ```csharp
 // before: